UN urges immediate cease-fire in Syria

 The U.N.
 Commission of Inquiry on Syria said Monday its “overarching” recommendation is for an immediate and permanent cease-fire, endorsed by the Security Council and enforced by the key member states supporting the Assad regime and armed groups.

-The commission released a report to be presented to the U.N.
-Human Rights Council (HRC) on March 11on March 11on March 11, focusing on people’s disappearance and detentions in the 10-year conflict.
+The commission released a report focusing on people’s disappearance and detentions in the 10-year conflict.
+The report is to be discussed by the U.N.-backed Human Rights Council, which set up the commission, on March 11, as part of its current four-week session.

 “Such a ceasefire must be genuine, and safeguards should be put into place to ensure that it is not simply used as a means to prepare for fresh offensives, but instead provides the space for Syrian-led negotiations and for the restoration of the basic human rights that have been so long denied,” the commission said.